A lighter chocolate cheesecake dip made with ricotta, cream cheese and cocoa powder.

 - Combine all ingredients in bowl of food processor or mixer.
 Mix well until smooth and all ingredients are incorporated.

-Diabetic Friendly: Use favorite artificial sweetener in place of powdered sugar.
-Ricotta Cheese can be a diabetic-friendly dessert, one ¼ cup serving contains just 3 grams of Total Carbohydrates.
+Ricotta cheese can be a diabetic-friendly dessert, a single ¼ cup serving contains just 3 grams of Total Carbohydrates.
+Substitute your favorite artificial sweetener in place of the powdered sugar.